-- Safety data in patients who do not belong to the safety population (eg, exposed but not randomized) will be listed separately. - The baseline value (with the exception of serum creatinine and eGFR) is defined as the last available value before the first dose of double-blind IMP.
-For creatinine and eGFR, the baseline value is defined as the average of all values before the first dose of double-blind IMP. - PCSA values are defined as abnormal values considered medically important by the Sponsor according to predefined criteria/thresholds based on literature review and defined by the Sponsor for clinical laboratory tests, vital signs, and ECG (Appendix A). - PCSA criteria will determine which patients had at least 1 PCSA during the TEAE period, taking into account all evaluations performed during the TEAE period, including nonscheduled or repeated evaluations.
-The number of all such patients will be the numerator for the treatment-emergent PCSA percentage. - The treatment-emergent PCSA denominator by group for a given parameter will be based on the number of patients assessed for that given parameter in the TEAE period by treatment group on the safety population. - For laboratory parameters cited in the protocol as efficacy endpoints (eg, HbA1c, plasma glucose, etc.), PCSA summaries will not be provided.
-These parameters will be summarized in efficacy Section 2.4.4. - For quantitative safety parameters based on central laboratory/reading measurements, descriptive statistics will be used to summarize results and change from baseline values by visit and treatment group for the 52-week entire treatment period only.
+• Safety data in patients who do not belong to the safety population (eg, exposed but not randomized) will be listed separately.

+- The baseline value (with the exception of serum creatinine and eGFR) is defined as last available value before the first dose of double-blind IMP.
+For creatinine and eGFR, the baseline value is defined as the average of all values before the first dose of double-blind IMP. - PCSA values are defined as abnormal values considered medically important by the Sponsor according to predefined criteria/thresholds based on literature review and defined by the Sponsor for clinical laboratory tests, vital signs, and ECG (Appendix A). - PCSA criteria will determine which patients had at least one PCSA during the TEAE period, taking into account all evaluations performed during the TEAE period, including nonscheduled or repeated evaluations, central laboratory/reading or local measurements (see Section 2.5.4).
+The number of all such patients will be the numerator for the on-treatment PCSA percentage. - The treatment-emergent PCSA denominator by group for a given parameter will be based on the number of patients assessed for that given parameter in TEAE period by treatment group on the safety population. - For laboratory parameters cited in the protocol as efficacy endpoints (eg, HbA1c, plasma glucose, etc.), PCSA summaries will not be provided.
+These parameters will be summarized in efficacy Section 2.4.4. - For quantitative safety parameters based on central laboratory/reading measurements, descriptive statistics will be used to summarize results and change from Baseline values by visit and treatment group for the 104-week entire treatment period.
 Summaries will include the last on-treatment value.
-The last on-treatment value is commonly defined as the value collected at the same day/time of the last administration of IMP for the 52-week entire treatment value will be the closest value prior to the last administration of IMP during the 52-week entire treatment period.

-- The analysis of the safety variables will be essentially descriptive and no systematic testing is planned.
-Relative risks versus placebo and their 95% confidence intervals may be provided, if relevant. - Selected safety analyses will be summarized by age, gender, racial subgroups, and any pertinent subgroups (see details in Section 2.4.5.1 and Section 2.4.5.2).
+The last on-treatment value is commonly defined as the value collected at the same day/time of the last administration of IMP for the 104-week entire treatment period.
+If this value is missing, the last on-treatment value will be the closest value prior to the last administration of IMP during the 104-week entire treatment period. - The analysis of the safety variables will be essentially descriptive and no systematic testing is planned.
+Relative risks versus placebo and their 95% confidence intervals may be provided, if relevant. - Selected safety analyses will be summarized by age, gender, racial subgroups, and any pertinent subgroups (see details in Section 2.4.5.3 and Section 2.4.5.4).